mramshaw/Intro-to-ML/Decision_Tree/README.md

 ## Results

-The results should look as follows:
+The initial results should look as follows:

     Is diameter >= 3?
     --> True: